Azure/autorest.typescript/test/integration/generated/httpInfrastructure/README.md

-# HttpInfrastructureClient library for JavaScript
+# HttpInfrastructure client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for HttpInfrastructureClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for HttpInfrastructure client.

 Test Infrastructure for AutoRest